jdar/govtforthe100percent/CONTRIBUTING.md

 docker ps
 ```

-You should see two containers: refugerestrooms_web and postgres.
+You should see two containers: refugetravesties_web and postgres.

 ### 4 Run the Docker Containers